 Pregnant women are at increased risk of tooth decay and gum disease because of changes to their hormones.
 To add to this, vomiting from morning sickness coats the teeth in acid which erodes enamel.
 This can cause overall tooth sensitivity and front tooth pain in particular.

 To minimise the chances of toothache in pregnancy, it's important to continue regular dental checkups and pay special attention to your oral hygiene during this time.

 Any of these kinds of toothache can feel worse at night.
 This is because when you lie down, the blood pressure in your head increases and puts increased pressure on areas that are already inflamed and sensitive.

 To help a toothache at night, try elevating your head with one or two extra pillows while you sleep.
-This is not a toothache cure but it should help relieve your discomfort while you seek appropriate treatment for the source of the pain.
+This is not a toothache cure but it should help relieve your discomfort while you seek appropriate treatment.

 How to get rid of toothache